memarin/dev-playbook/development-process.md

 * What did I do yesterday?
 * What will I do today?
-* Anything that prevents me from doing my tasks?
+* Is there anything that prevents me from doing my tasks?

 ###Tasks
 Tasks are expressed as user stories.
 The goal is to move all the task items from left to right.